The many classical faces of quantum structures: Dynamics

 The following theorem shows that both notions in fact coincide.
-A \emph{factor} is an algebra with trivial center, that is, a single superselection sector: $\M_n(\C)$ is a factor, but $\M_m(\C) \oplus \M_n(\C)$ is not, because its center is two-dimensional.
-More precisely, the following theorem shows that the only freedom between the two notions in the previous definition lies in permutations of the center.
+A \emph{factor} is an algebra with trivial center, that is, a single superselection sector: the $n$-level system $\M_n(\C)$ is a factor, but $\M_m(\C) \oplus \M_n(\C)$ is not, because its center is two-dimensional.
+More precisely, the following theorem shows that the only freedom between the two notions in the previous definition lies in permutations of the center, because $\Aut(A) \simeq \Aut(\cC(A))$ for typical AW*-factors.

-\begin{theorem}\cite{hamhalterturilova:automorphisms,doering:flows} Let $A$ be a typical AW*-factor.
-Any 1-parameter group on $\cC(A)$ is induced by a 1-parameter group on $A$, and vice versa. \end{theorem}
+\begin{Theorem}[\cite{hamhalterturilova:automorphisms,doering:flows}] Let $A$ be a typical AW*-factor.
+Any 1-parameter group on $\cC(A)$ is induced by a 1-parameter group on $A$, and vice versa. \end{Theorem}